The Birth and Life of Yosemite's El Capitan

 Ahwahneechee names for El Capitan varied.
 In some reports, the cliff was called To-tock-ah-noo-lah, translated as “Rock Chief.”
 Others knew it as To-to-kon oo-lah, or “Sandhill Crane,” after the chief of the “Underworld People” of Miwok legend.
 Still others called it Tul-tok-a-nu-la, which originated from a myth about a measuring worm (tul-tok-a-na) that rescued two young boys stranded on the cliff.

 Juan Rodriguez Cabrillo, the first European to explore California, sailed from Mexico in 1542.
 But it took three more centuries for white men to “discover” El Capitan.
 The Gold Rush of 1849 had lured thousands of fortune-seekers into the Sierra Nevada.
 After the Miwok began repelling these interlopers, the new state of California hired bounty hunters and private militias to exterminate the region’s indigenous people.
+A climber attempts a difficult maneuver on the face of El Capitan.
+Getty Images

 On March 21, 1851, a 200-man battalion purposed with “reclaiming” the land reached an overlook with views of Yosemite Valley.
 This was the first time a white man had laid eyes on El Capitan.
 The battalion forced the Ahwahneechee to a reservation west of the mountains.
 Shortly after, Yosemite’s original residents received special permission from the commission to return, but life in the valley was never the same, and their numbers soon dwindled.